Water Wipes claim to be the world’s purest baby wipe.

 Are Water Wipes biodegradable and compostable?

-As Water Wipes are now made from 100% plant-based fibres, they are biodegradable.
+As Water Wipes are now made from 100% plant-based fibres, so yes Water Wipes are biodegradable.

 However, don’t be throwing these wipes into your garden composter just yet.
 The EN13432 standard means that a material is compostable by an industrial composting facility only.
 This is because home composters don’t get hot enough or have the right balance of conditions to break everything down.